| | |

 The Best Sourdough Biscuits: A Family Tradition

-I’m finally doing it!
-It took me a long time to share this recipe.
-Why?
-Well, it’s one of those recipes that I think can be passed down from generation to generation.
-That’s how good this recipe is.
-It is very rare that you come into my house and I do not have these sourdough biscuits in my freezer just waiting to be baked.
+It’s very rare that you come into my house and I do not have these sourdough biscuits in my freezer just waiting to be baked.
 And my kids know it!
-They go back and forth between this recipe and my homemade waffle recipe.
-Each of which I can always have on hand in the freezer for whatever they choose.
+They go back and forth between this recipe and my homemade waffle recipe—both of which I keep on hand in the freezer for whatever they choose.

 • 1 cup unbleached all-purpose flour